top of page

 I fumbled along, making mistakes and occasionally getting it right.

-Young man smoling into the camera dressed in a cheque shirt with brown hair
+Young man smiling into the camera dressed in a brown shirt with blonde/brown hair

 Look Beyond Performance